daren996/MinhashSketch/README.md

 We first merge the sketches in adjacent blocks, getting half of the previous sketches, then merge the adjacent sketches again, and so on untill one left.

-When merging sketches in every two blocks, I provide a method based on [Richard Cole, <i>Parallel Merge Sort</i>, 1986](http://www.inf.fu-berlin.de/lehre/SS10/SP-Par/download/parmerge1.pdf) in order to merge two ordered lists as quickly as possible.
+When merging sketches in every two blocks, I provide a method based on [Cole](http://www.inf.fu-berlin.de/lehre/SS10/SP-Par/download/parmerge1.pdf) in order to merge two ordered lists as quickly as possible.
 The previous algorithm did not solve the problem of duplicate elements in the two lists.

 	Input: listA, listB
 	definition: